 “They paid him $300 million dollars for a reason,” he said after Friday's 3-2 home loss, via Talkin' Baseball.
 “He's a good player, man.
 I haven't come across any other player quite like him.”

 Rafael Devers is fearless against top pitchers.
-Heck, New York got its introduction to the Dominican Republic native when he improbably launched a 102.8 mph fastball off flamethrower Aroldis Chapman in 2017.
-Even though the 26-year-old has not been quite his usual self with a .247 batting average and .791 OPS, he continues to remind Red Sox fans why they so desperately wanted the organization to break the bank for him.
+Heck, New York got its introduction to the Dominican Republic native when he launched a 102.8 mph fastball off flamethrower Aroldis Chapman in 2017.
+Even though the 26-year-old has not quite been his usual self, batting just .247 with a .791 OPS, he continues to remind Red Sox Nation why it so desperately wanted the organization to break the bank for him.

-Gerrit Cole is also in full support of the 10-year, $313.5 million contract.
+Cole is also in full support of the 10-year, $313.5 million contract.
 Of course, there was another reason besides talent that incentivized Boston to lock up Devers.
-The wrath of one of baseball's most passionate and expressive fan bases did not give them many options.
+The wrath of one of baseball's most passionate and expressive fan bases did not give management many options.

-And so he remains in Beantown, still a thorn in the side of five-time All-Star Cole and Yankees fans everywhere.
-Many would say that is money well spent.
+And so he remains in Beantown, still a thorn in the side of five-time All-Star Gerrit Cole and Yankees fans everywhere.
+That is what the Fenway Faithful call money well spent.